LostInBrittany/polymer-beers/step-07/README.md

 # ![](/img/logo-25px.png) Polymer Beers - Polymer tutorial - Step 07

 What if we wanted to show more details about a beer when we click on it?
-We can imagine the opening another panel with the detailed information.
+We can imagine opening another panel with the detailed information.

 In AngularJS we would get this behaviour by using a router, and defining the routing conditions in the global application definition.

 Polymer hasn't got a router element as powerful as Angular's one... because it doesn't need it!

 A part of the beauty of the component approach is that it works very well with external libraries.
-And in JavaScript there area (metric) ton of routers that we can use.
+And in JavaScript there are tons of routers that we can use.
 My personal favorite is [visionmedia's page.js](https://visionmedia.github.io/page.js/), a tiny Express-inspired client-side router

 So we are going to use *page.js* to do the routing side of our app without having to change things in our elements.